thephpleague/csv/source/index.md

 ## About

 League\Csv is a simple library to ease CSV parsing, writing and filtering in PHP.
 The library goals is to be as lightweight but as powerful as possible using PHP native classes.
-Bakame.csv was design for developpers who wants to deals with CSV data using modern code and without the bureaucracy.
+League\Csv was design for developers who wants to deals with CSV data using modern code and without the bureaucracy.

 [CSV on Packagist](https://packagist.org/packages/league/csv)